 The Eastern Tiger Swallowtail Caterpillar can be detailed through the following descriptors for identification:

-green; brown; bulge; hump; swollen; fleshy; smooth; eyes; eyespot on side; yellow necklace; yellow band; brown; white; bird droppings; speckled body; big head; yellow antennae; gray head; brown head; green head.
+green; brown; bulge; hump; swollen; fleshy; smooth; eyes; eyespot on side; yellow necklace; yellow band; brown; white; bird droppings; speckled body; big head; yellow antennae; gray head; brown head; green head; small blue dots.

 This caterpillar has been found in the following North American states and territories:

 Alabama; Arkansas; Colorado; Connecticut; Delaware; Florida; Georgia; Illinois; Indiana; Iowa; Kansas; Kentucky; Louisiana; Maine; Maryland; Massachusetts; Michigan; Minnesota; Mississippi; Missouri; Nebraska; Nevada; New Hampshire; New Jersey; New York; North Carolina; North Dakota; Ohio; Oklahoma; Pennsylvania; Rhode Island; South Carolina; South Dakota; Tennessee; Texas;Vermont; Virginia; West Virginia; Wisconsin; Wyoming; Mexico.